How to write a crowdfunding press release

 • Think about your category.
 If you’re crowdfunding to cover medical expenses, seek out health magazines or blogs.
 If you’re raising money for an athlete’s rehabilitation program, find writers or editors who focus on athletics, such as your local newspaper’s sportswriter.

-• Local media are more inclined to write about your fundraiser when you emphasize connections to the community.
+• Local media are more inclined to write about your fundraiser or a fundraising event like a gala when you emphasize connections to the community, community events or local initiatives.

 • Look for special segments that feature inspirational stories or highlight people making a difference.
-These kinds of programs are the perfect fit for charity fundraisers.
+These kinds of segments or stories are the perfect fit for charity or nonprofit fundraisers, especially if you have any case studies who may be willing to be interviewed.

 Lay out the basics

 Now you’re ready to craft the press release.
 Your first step is to gather all the essential information you need to convey.
-Take a few moments to hash out the major details of your fundraiser.
+Look up press release examples or or a nonprofit press release template, and take a few moments to hash out the major details of your fundraiser.
 These should cover the “Five W’s” of journalism:

 • Who: Let readers know who you are.
 Describe how your values are connected to the cause.
 Make a personal connection with your readers.

-• What: Clearly and concisely describe your beneficiary or the cause for which you’re fundraising.
+• What: Clearly and concisely describe the beneficiary, nonprofit organization or the cause for you’re crowdfunding for.

 • Where: Which communities will be directly affected or improved by your fundraiser?

 • Why: (This is arguably the most important question of the five.)
 Why should the reader care?
-Your cause may be incredibly important to you, but unless your press release conveys why it’s important to others, no one will want to see it in the news.
+Your cause may be incredibly important to you, but unless your press release conveys why it’s important to others or a strong call to action, no one will want to see it in the news.

 Order your information